Pat Fischer: Washington Redskins

+Legacy

-Fischer finished his 17-year career with 56 interceptions, and ranks seventh all-time in Redskins career interceptions with 27 and fourth all-time with 412 career interception return yards.
+Fischer finished his 17-year career with 56 interceptions, and he ranks seventh all-time in Washington career interceptions with 27 and fourth all-time with 412 career interception return yards.
+The 56 interceptions were tied for 6th most in NFL history.
+In a near half-century since his retirement, he still ranks among the top 20 all-time.
 At the time of his retirement, Fischer had played in 213 NFL games, then a record for a cornerback.
+He had a streak of 196 consecutive games started, which only ended because of an injury during his 15th NFL season.

 He was well known for his strong tackling skills despite his diminutive size.
 Some of Fischer's most memorable defensive match-ups occurred against Philadelphia Eagles receiver Harold Carmichael who stood eleven inches taller than Fischer.
 Fischer's mantra "get a leg up and you own him" is used today to motivate and teach smaller defensive backs how to defend taller wide receivers.

-Any discussion of Pat Fischer raises the question: "Did he invent the bump-and-run?"
-While playing with the Cardinals, he was teamed in the defensive backfield with Hall of Fame free safety Larry Wilson, who specialized in the safety blitz.
-The Cardinals were burned a few times by skilled quarterbacks finding the receiver running free into the hole left by the charging Wilson.
-This was solved by the use of the bump-and-run, a tactic that, fortunately for the Cardinals, Pat Fischer was tailor-made for.
-From that point on, he made a living of physically harassing receivers.
-Whether Fischer or his defensive coordinator, Chuck Drulis, invented the coverage is up for continued debate but there can be no doubt that Pat Fischer was the master.
+The 6 ft 8 in Carmichael said Fischer was one of his toughest defenders.
+Carmichael said one technique Fischer and Washington used against him was to cut his knees at the line of scrimmage as the play began, which Washington called the "Sequoia Ax"; and which is no longer permitted in the NFL.

+Fischer's tackling technique applied to bigger running backs as well, like Jim Brown or Larry Csonka, "'Stay low, keep my head up and, when I make contact, lift and take one of his legs away from him.
+If I get him off the ground with one leg, I'm going to win the war, because now he doesn't have any power.
+He has to have both legs driving in order for him to run over me.'"

+Fischer, alongside fellow Cardinal defensive back Larry Wilson were prolific defenders.
+The Cardinals, in attempting to deal with the problem of having a defensive hole left by a charging Wilson in the safety blitz, found a way to try and deal with the problem in the "Bump and run coverage", in which Fischer would physically harass receivers.
+Fischer was not the first to utilize the tactic, as it arguably started with Willie Brown early in the decade of the 1960s, but Fischer and defensive coordinator Chuck Drulis utilized the coverage to great effect.
+Fischer is considered one of the earliest to use the technique, which he believed originated with cornerback Abe Woodson, who became a teammate of Fischer's with the Cardinals in 1965-66.

 In the late 1980s, NFL Films named Fischer as the Redskins All-Time Neutralizer sponsored by Tums.
 After retiring from the Redskins, Fischer worked as a stockbroker and owned a successful real estate business.
 In 2003, he was named to the Professional Football Researchers Association Hall of Very Good in the association's inaugural HOVG class.